TheRealScriptShady/TheRealScriptShady/README.md

 - 👋 Hi, I’m Thambara
-- 👀 I’m interested in UI & UX and Python.
+- 👀 I’m interested in UI & UX and Web Development.
 I'm also interested in Graphic Designing and Creative coding.
-- 🌱 I’m currently learning Javascript, Typescript.
+- 🌱 I’m currently learning Javascript & Typescript